capt-dev/lobox/README.md

 [here](https://youtu.be/8PIvorq1OwU?si=EHM41j6hgzZrvZ7y)
-another one for even better explanation if you have not understood anything from the previous one [here](https://feji.us/lmzqf8)
+another one for even better explanation if you have not understood anything from the previous one [here](https://feji.us/lmzqf8) also in your termux-x11 config make sure that the screen size is 800x600
 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to Lobox, please fork the repository and submit a pull request.